 "Don't try to butter me up.
-I'm mad for good reason.
+I'm mad for a good reason.
 Mort is no crazier than I am whether he shows the paintings or not.
 I'm really sick of people throwing that word around like it doesn't mean anything.
 Your mother is crazy.
 Like, for real, crazy.
 I think she has a serious personality disorder.
 Me...I'm having hot flashes and night sweats.
 I'm just middle-aged."
 Gene still hadn't turned to look at Robin.
 He now approached his wife and gently placed his hands on her shoulders.
 Her arms were wrapped around her waist.
 She brought her right hand to touch his left hand resting on her left shoulder.
 Robin took her hand and guided her around to face him.
 "I'm sorry.
 You're right.
 You're not crazy.
 And I'm happy to be home with you."
 Robin kissed Gene on the forehead and turned leaving her in the room alone with her work.
-Gene followed, closing the door behind him before turning back to the easel and picking up her pallet and pallet knife to start mixing pigments.
-Two hours later the figures were done and Gene went back downstairs to find her husband in his sweats, hair still damp, nodding off to sleep on the couch with the Tigers game on the TV and a plate with the remnants of fried rice and broccoli on the coffee table in front of him.
+Gene followed closing the door behind him before turning back to the board and picking up her pallet and pallet knife to start mixing pigments.
+Two hours later the figures were done and Gene went back downstairs to find her husband nodding off to sleep on the couch with a Tigers game on the TV and a plate with the remnants of fried rice and broccoli on the coffee table in front of him.

 "I finished the figures."
-Gene said in a bored tone.